-ICJW will be involved with two side events during the UN
+ICJW will be involved with three side events during the UN

 Commission on the Status of Women, which will take place in New York from March

 13- 24, 2017.
 ICJW President Robyn Lenn will be among the ICJW delegates at this

 important annual gathering.

 ICJW is co-sponsoring an event on safety from gender

 violence, together with UNICEF USA and Together for Girls.
 Entitled “It Starts